centexgis/atx-map/README.md

 # atx-map

-a simple leaflet map of the austin area embedded on centexgis website (prototype)
+a simple leaflet map of the austin area to embed in the centexgis website.